peterbecker/xls-utils/README.md

 Running the Example
 -------------------

+The documentation on running the example assumes you downloaded or checked out a copy of the source code as well.

 Once the build has finished, go into `db2xls-bundle/sample` -- this contains a fully functional example with a script `run.sh` to execute it (it's a single command, if you can't use the script run it directly).